-One important side note: Choose to warm up with words that are relatable to your students, something they may have at home or take an interest in.
-The word “dog” is, of course, relatable to almost everyone in the world and can easily be used in a sentence.
+Warm up with words that are relatable to your students, something they may have at home or take an interest in.
+The word “dog” is, of course, relatable to almost everyone in the world.

 Before unleashing your eager students into a literary garden of new words and sentences, you must first find material suitable for your class.